Saronic Gulf, Greece

 The food in Agistri is tasty and cheap!
 You will eat delicious fresh fish and seafood and try traditional Greek recipes.

 There are numerous tavernes across the island as well as pizza and souvlaki places to choose from.
+Some of Ferryhopper's favorite picks are:

-We suggest that during your stay in Agistri you taste:
+Moreover, we suggest that during your stay in Agistri you taste:

 - Fresh fish